-Are you looking for an adventurous Hawaiian vacation?
+Are you looking to plan an adventurous Hawaiian vacation?
 You’ve come to the right place.
-Let us introduce you to some of the most mind-blowing things to do on the Big Island of Hawaii.
-Did you know that the island is home to 3 active volcanoes, features 8 different climate zones and gets bigger every day?
-This natural abundance makes the Big Island the perfect place for an action-packed vacation in Hawaii.
-Combine this with the many cultural sites that dot the island, the delicious local produce and the most unique accommodations and you know you’re in for an unforgettable trip.
-Let’s have a look at the most epic things to do on the Big Island of Hawaii.
+Let us introduce you to some of the best things to do on Big Island Hawaii.
+Did you know that the Big Island of Hawaii is home to 3 active volcanoes (2 of which make up Hawaii Volcanoes National Park), features 8 different climate zones, and gets bigger every day?

 …

-This article contains affiliate links.
-Clicking on such a hyperlink and/or making a purchase to the website it refers to, may result in a commission for CosmopoliClan at no additional cost to you.
-It allows us to dedicate enough personal time and energy to this blog.
+Affiliate links are sprinkled throughout the site content.
+Clicking on such a hyperlink and booking on the accommodation platform it refers to, may result in a commission for CosmopoliClan at no additional cost to you.
+As Amazon Associates, we also earn from qualifying purchases.
 For more information, visit the Disclaimer page.

 …

 From Hilo attractions to Kona experiences and everything in between, the order in which the activities on the Big Island are listed, is purely the result of our personal preference.
-First up, the things to do on the Big Island that we consider truly essential must-do’s, then we continue with other awesome experiences and travel tips that are perfect for longer (or second) trips.

 1. Visit Hawaii Volcanoes National Park

-Visiting Volcanoes National Park is an incredible experience.
+Visiting Hawaii Volcanoes National Park is an incredible experience.
 This magnificent Biosphere Reserve and World Heritage Site is home to two active volcanoes: the Mauna Loa and the infamous Kilauea.
-We were lucky enough to visit just 2 weeks before the 2018 Kilauea eruption and hiked the Kilauea Iki Trail.
-Other popular attractions in this park are the Thurston Lava Tube and the Chain of Craters road.

 2. Hike to the unique green sand beach

-Located inside the remains of an eroded volcanic crater, you’ll find Papakōlea Beach, one of four green sand beaches in the world.
-When the lava in this crater solidified, it formed a mineral called olivine which was fragmented into this unique shade of green.
-Getting from the parking lot to the green sand beach involves a challenging hike.
+Getting from the parking lot to Papakolea green sand beach involves a challenging hike.
 You could hitch a ride on the back of a truck, a service offered by locals, but this is in fact illegal because it damages the fragile ecosystem.

 3. Discover majestic ‘Akaka Falls

 The most impressive Hawaiian waterfall is ‘Akaka Falls.
-It’s also very accessible: all it takes is following a well-paved trail and some sets of stairs.
-There’s a viewing platform as well, the perfect place to behold the untamed beauty of this stunning waterfall.
-The lush rainforest of ‘Akaka Falls State Park, with giant ferns and fragrant flowers, provides plenty of shade.
+It’s also very accessible: all it takes is following a well-paved loop trail and some sets of stairs from the ‘Akaka Falls State Park parking area.

 4. Snorkel at Kealakekua Bay